 The Southeast Asia Youth Leadership Program (SEAYLP) brings sixty young people from Southeast Asia to the United States each year through a US Department of State grant.
 Program participants learn about diversity and cultural appreciation, community action and activism, and networking and collaboration within the Association of Southeast Asian Nations (ASEAN).
 The program utilizes an active approach that includes community service, field trips to US sites and schools, group projects, classes, American family home stays, and engagement with community members in and around NIU.

-Sixty SEAYLP participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam will travel to NIU for SEAYLP 2016.
-They will engage in courses and workshops on environmental sustainability, supporting vulnerable groups, education for civic engagement, leadership, teambuilding, and cultural diversity, concluding with a four-day study tour of the nation’s capital.
+Northern Illinois University and the Center for Southeast Asian Studies are delighted to welcome the tenth group of SEAYLP participants April 5-28, 2017.
+Sixty SEAYLP participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam will travel to NIU for SEAYLP 2017 to engage in courses and workshops on access and equity, green technology for economic growth, and security, leadership, teambuilding, and cultural diversity, concluding with a three-day study tour of the nation’s capital.

 This year SEAYLP will welcome fifteen American high school student leaders, April 22-28, for a Global Youth Leaders Camp and the study tour to Washington, DC.
 If you are a young person with community service and leadership experienceand and eagerness to collaborate with people from diverse cultures and backgrounds, check out our Global Youth Leaders Camppage.